Welcome to Belgium Class Page

 Class teacher: Miss Radley

-Year 3 support staff: Mrs. Barton and Miss Eglinton
+Year 3 support staff: Miss Simmons and Miss Eglinton

 In 3B we ask everyone to try their hardest to do their best every day.
 We help and encourage each other, and understand that we are all unique.
-(Remember: the only thing that is the same about us is that we are all different!)
+We work well as a team and support each other’s learning through sharing ideas during discussions and listening respectfully to what everyone has to say.
 We are polite and kind to each other within class, as well as those people we meet within the school community.
 Each day will be a mix of lessons which are exciting, engaging and encourage the children to take their learning forward and become more independent learners.

 Things to remember (daily)